 Beware of overzealous watering, however.
 Giving your plants a gulp, rather than a drink, of water can hurt them more than no water at all [source: University of Massachusetts Extension].
 Too much water chokes the roots and starves the plant.
 When you don't know how much is enough, stop and allow the water to soak into the soil for a few minutes.
 Poke your finger in the dirt, and if it still feels dry, keep going.
 Otherwise, remember that when properly applied, a little water goes a long way toward a beautiful landscape.

 Haven't quenched your thirst for gardening knowledge?
-Click on the next page for more helpful resources.
+Click below for more helpful resources.